erwango/blesensor/README.rst

 So it is easier to import the services libraries by linking them in Zephyr, and use the functions they offer than to re-implement them.

-You can find the service libraries in ST FP-SNS-ALLMEMS1 application : https://www.st.com/en/embedded-software/fp-sns-allmems1.html It is also on this application that we base ourselves to implement our functions.
+You can find the service libraries in ST FP-SNS-ALLMEMS1 application: https://www.st.com/en/embedded-software/fp-sns-allmems1.html It is also on this application that we base ourselves to implement our functions.

-You can also get the ST BLE Application Code Source here : https://github.com/STMicroelectronics/BlueSTSDK_Android/tree/40fdcbf46955a025191589c6cff0e189bb17a2c9/BlueSTSDK
+You can also get the ST BLE Application Code Source here: https://github.com/STMicroelectronics/BlueSTSDK_Android/tree/40fdcbf46955a025191589c6cff0e189bb17a2c9/BlueSTSDK